cc-Mehdi/Introduction-to-Network/Contents/20_TCP-UDP Connections.md

 1. We send a TCP SYN packet to the destination device with a TTL of 1 in the IP header.

 When the TCP SYN packet with a TTL greater than 1 reaches a router, the value of the TTL is decreased by 1, and the packet is forwarded to the next device.
 If the TCP SYN packet with a TTL of 1 reaches a router, the
 packet is dropped, and the router sends an ICMP Time-Exceeded packet back to us.

 2. We receive the ICMP Time-Exceeded packet and note the IP address of the router that sent the packet.

 3. After that, we send another TCP SYN packet to the destination, increasing the TTL by 1.

+The process repeats until the TCP SYN packet reaches the destination host and receives a **TCP SYN/ACK** or a **TCP RST** response from the target.
+Once we receive a response from the destination device, we know that we have traced the route to the destination and ended the traceroute process.